zpangwin/linux-gaming-notes/risen2/README.md

 If you get weird vertical sensitivity issues, take a look [here](https://steamcommunity.com/sharedfiles/filedetails/?id=734013029) or just look in your ConfigDefault.xml for 'SensitivityX' and 'SensitivityY' values and adjust accordingly.
 The higher the value, the faster your mouse movement; the guide author used set X to 0.4 and Y to 2.0, but it will depend on your system.

+## Removing buggy logo videos

+If you don't want to listen to the logo/splash screen videos (Deep Silver logo, Ubi logo, and PB logo) - which in my setup only play audio anyway, you can go into the videos folder and rename or delete them.

+    # from game install dir
+    cd /media/f/lutris/games/gog-risen-2/drive_c/GOG/Risen2

+    # go to videos subfolder
+    cd data/extern/videos

+    # rename the logo files
+    for f in logo_*.vid; do mv "$f" "${f}.bak"; done
+    # OR
+    prename 's/(.vid)$/$1.bak/g' logo_*.vid

 ## Desktop shortcut